Bawnorton/MixinSquared/README.md

 ## Initialization

-If you are on Fabric, Quilt or Forge 1.18.2+ MixinSquared will automatically initiate, otherwise call:
+If you are on Fabric, Quilt or Forge 1.18.2+ MixinSquared will automatically initiate, otherwise you will need to call:
 ```java
 MixinSquaredBootstrap.init();
 ```